valleria05/zeitbook-backend/README.md

 **Add a new post**
 ----
-  Add a new post on the database and return a post object
+  Add a new post to the database and return a JSON object containing the post

 * **URL**